hejrobin/haku/README.md

 #### Core Concepts

-1. **Native Language Features** <br /> Haku aims to have a small footprint, without any external dependencies and relies soley on the power of native PHP 8.3 features.
+1. **Native Features First** <br /> Haku aims to have a small footprint, without any external dependencies and relies soley on the power of native PHP 8.3 features.
-2. **Development Versatility** <br /> Haku might have a limited feature-set out of the box, but does provide a great foundation to build and add bespoke libraries and components.
+2. **Developer Friendly** <br /> Haku ships with a command line tool that helps you generate code, run code tests and set up a development server all from your terminal of choice.
-3. **Developer Friendly** <br /> Haku ships with a command line tool that helps you generate code, run code tests and set up a development server all from your terminal of choice.
+3. **Sprouting Codebase** <br /> Haku might have a limited feature-set out of the box, but does provide a great foundation to build and add bespoke libraries and components.

 ---